 Is mulching necessary for the upkeep of oak trees?

 Mulching is important, yes.
 It controls the temperature of the soil, holds onto moisture, and inhibits weed growth.
-To stop rot, make sure the mulch is a few inches away from the trunk.
+To stop the rot, make sure the mulch is a few inches away from the trunk.

 How can I keep pests away from my oak tree?